profsmith89/ctps/_sources/chap16.md

 ## Why types are interesting

 To catch divide-by-zero errors, it was obvious that we wanted to know if a variable (or in general an expression) could be `0`, but why is knowing the type of a variable also helpful in finding snippets of code that become runtime errors?
-Stated simply, it's because an object's type tells you what operations you can legally perform on or with the object.
+Stated simply, it's because an object's type tells you *the operations you can legally perform on or with the object*.

 Type checking, therefore, asks if there is ever a place in our script where we're trying to manipulate an object (i.e., data) in a manner that is: